ronoevan/Final_Project/README.md

 - Limitation 4.
 Gene-Variant Caller cannot directly identify unknown variant but it groups it among ‘Other’ variants.
 This requires additional analysis to characterize the new or unknown variants.
 - The Gene-Variant Caller App is finally unveiled: https://drive.google.com/file/d/1wJr9bk5hVIZVILIrAmkMrqCHItT51y6O/view?usp=drive_web

+# Acknowledgements
+I express profound appreciation to the global research community for their dedication to hCoV-19 genome sequencing and open sharing of data through NCBI, GISAID and other website outlets.
+Special thanks to NCBI and GISAID for providing access to the genomic data repository, pivotal in developing the Gene-Variant Caller App.
+I am grateful to my family for their unwavering support during the app's development.
+Their patience, understanding and encouragement during challenging times, including some sleepless nights have been invaluable.
+I immensely thank my mentors Alex Boski, Leo Krohne, and Sandra Hernandez for their guidance.
+I appreciate the valuable input from colleagues and friends that has significantly enhanced the app.
+This project is a result of collective support and collaboration.
+I am thankful to everyone involved and excited to share the app with the scientific community, hoping it would contribute to hCoV-19 variant analysis and research.